cncf/tag-security/community/assessments/projects/openfga/joint-assessment.md

 ## Threat Model

-Threat modelling was done using MITRE Att&ck.
+Threat modelling was done by threat hunting using the MITRE Att&ck framework.
 Findings are listed below along with the Att&ck technique associated with the finding.
 The findings are categorized into logical sections.
 The values for the **Impact** and **Likelihood** ratings can be High, Med or Low.

+NOTE: The OpenFGA server code is managed separately from the "language" parser code.
+This review focused on the server code, and so a separate review (perhaps formal modeling exercise) would be beneficial for the "language" parser project.
+As such language parser threats/attacks should be considered outside the scope of this review.

 Opportunities for improvement identified include: